- Course Information

-The Educational Leadership specialization will provide you with a strong knowledge-base in K-12 management and leadership.
-You will learn to lead others as you address management and leadership issues in education, such as school law, safety and diversity.
-As a graduate, you will have a deep understanding of leadership and supervision within organizations, and will be prepared to pursue positions as a specialist in K-12 educational leadership in today’s diverse educational environment.
-This specialization also prepares you for further doctoral study in Educational Leadership, should you desire to advance your education at NCU.
+Challenges in education today require skilled leadership.
+NCU’s Education Specialist (EdS) in Educational Leadership specialization gives you a strong knowledge base in K-12 management and leadership.
+With NCU’s unique one-to-one mentoring approach, you learn to lead others as you address management and leadership issues in education, such as school law, safety and diversity.
+Our graduates have a deep understanding of leadership and supervision and are prepared to pursue positions such as a specialist in K-12 educational leadership.
+This degree also prepares you for further doctoral study in Educational Leadership.

 General Degree Requirements

 The EdS Program may be completed in 33 credits.
 An Academic Advisor or Enrollment Specialist evaluates each student individually and works with the student to create an academically sound Learning Plan based on prior academics and their professional goals.

 Completion Period for Doctoral Degrees